Napoleon and Cooke´s first Plymouth engravings

 Napoleon was accompanied on board the Bellerophon by an entourage of officers, men, his surgeon and ladies.
 Colonel Planat, one of those officers, drew a sketch likeness of the Emperor and this was soon copied.
 The exact circumstances of the drawing becoming available are not known but within weeks a large number of copies of this were being printed.

-We know that at least two local entrepreneurs were offering such a print: John Cooke and Thomas Huss.
+We know that two local entrepreneurs were offering a print of Napoleon only ten days later: John Cooke and Thomas Huss.
 In an advertisement dated August 17th, 1815, John Cooke is offering an Engraving by Mr Cooke, Union Street, New Road, Stonehouse and Shortly Will Be Published The most respectable portrait of Napoleon Buonaparte (Fig. 25).
-In addition, the advert assets that even Captain Maitland had testified its likeness to the Emperor.
+In addition, the advert asserts that even Captain Maitland had testified its likeness to the Emperor.
 Proof Impressions were to cost 5s and subscriptions were requested.
 These were to be sent to Mr Nettleton of the Royal Cornwall Gazette Office in Truro.
 This would be Peter Nettleton, Jr, who published the Gazette, also known as the Falmouth Packet and Plymouth Journal.

 When Ann Thomas of Millbrook needed her anti-Jacobin novel, Adolphus de Biron.
 A novel sold, she turned to local booksellers including Thomas Huss.
 Her novel, set out in a sequence of letters, was printed for the authoress in Plymouth by P. Nettleton and appeared in 1794[9], was published or distributed by Messrs.
 Nettleton, Wills, and Barnikel, in Plymouth; Mr. Huss, Stonehouse; Messrs.
 Hoxland, Fraser, and Heydon, Dock; and Mr. Woolmer, Bookseller, Exeter.